King Tides Home | King Tides Photo Gallery | About King Tides | Educator Resources

 * LEARN HOW TO UPLOAD YOUR KING TIDES PHOTOS *

 The most important thing to remember is to be safe!
-Take extra precautions when you walk on slippery areas or near big waves, and always be conscious of your surroundings and the weather conditions.
+Take care on slippery areas and stay back from big waves.
+Pay attention to your surroundings and the weather conditions.
 Don't turn your back on the ocean!
-Please be aware that shore birds may be taking refuge in areas above the tide line - don't flush them out in the process of getting your shot.
+Please be aware that shore birds and other animals may be taking refuge in areas above the tide line - don't flush them out in the process of getting your shot.

-Some of the most powerful images are taken in areas that are subject to flooding and erosion, and of places where high water levels can be gauged against familiar landmarks (such as cliffs, rocks, roads, buildings, bridge supports, sea walls, staircases, and piers).
+Some of the most powerful images are taken in areas subject to flooding and erosion, and places where high water levels can be understood next to landmarks such as cliffs, rocks, roads, buildings, bridge supports, sea walls, staircases, and piers.

 In addition to uploading your photos, you can also share them on social media using #kingtides.
 We'll be liking and sharing your posts throughout the King Tides season.

-You can either upload photos via a web browser or with the free Survey123 app.
+You can upload photos using either a web browser or with the Survey123 app.
+Please email kingtides@coastal.ca.gov if you have trouble uploading your photos.

 You can download a PDF of the instructions below, including